Tool Kit for Parents: Tips for Understanding What You Read

 Reading must be purposeful.
 Reading must be active.
 The reader can read a text to learn, to obtain information, or to be entertained.
 These different purposes each require a different set of strategies, but also have some commonalities:

-- The reader needs to use his understanding.
+• The reader needs to use his understanding.

 Mnemonics

 In the following strategies, each letter stands for a single step that the child performs.
-Be sure to help your child understand each step separately.
+Be sure to help your child understands each step separately.
 Then show your child how the steps come together to form the mnemonic, explaining that he can then use the mnemonic as a memory hint or hook to trigger each of the steps.

 An important aspect about these comprehension strategies is that students frequently require a great deal of explanation and modeling.
 You need to describe each step completely and show your child how to use the step (this is modeling).
 Some children need to be shown many times before they are able to do it on their own.
 Other children, once they see the strategy a few times, are then able to use that step on their own.
 Some may require reminders, but others may not.
 There is no right or wrong way to learn a strategy: some children simply require more time.